 Cape Breton artist, Jacques Hurtubise, has two pieces resell including Odette which sold for $21,060 at Heffel, more than twice the estimated price.
 Hurtubise missed out on $1253 in resale payments.

 Four pieces by Newfoundland artist, David Blackwood, were resold including Ephraim Kelloway’s White Door which sold for $105,300, missing out on $6145 in payments in total.

 Three pieces by Montreal artist, Claude Tousignant, resold including Poem Aeroscolaire, Carre #6 which sold for $2242 at Waddingtons.
 In total, Tousignant missed out on $273 in resale payments.

 Artists across Canada support the Artist’s Resale Right

-We have put together a video message for the new Heritage Minister, Shelly Glover, to welcome her to her new job and make it clear that artists across Canada are united in our desire to see the Artist’s Resale Right brought to Canada.
+Please feel free to email our new Minister of Heritage and Multiculturalism Steven Guilbeault to make it clear that artists across Canada are united in our desire to see the Artist’s Resale Right brought to Canada.